Awaab's Law Timescales Explained: All Five Statutory Deadlines

 The 24-hour emergency deadline

-Where a hazard poses an imminent risk to the health or safety of a resident, the landlord must begin emergency remediation works within 24 hours of Day 0.
-This is a clock that starts on Day 0 itself — not Day 1 — and it runs through weekends and bank holidays.
+Where a hazard poses an imminent and significant risk to the health or safety of a resident, the landlord must investigate the hazard and complete any required safety works within 24 hours of becoming aware.
+This clock runs in hours, not working days, so it runs through weekends and bank holidays.

 The threshold for the emergency clock is "imminent risk" — not every hazard, and not every instance of damp or mould.
 The emergency standard applies to hazards where the risk to life or serious harm is immediate: a broken boiler in winter with a vulnerable household, severe mould in a room used by an infant, structural instability, gas or electrical faults.